dmakogon/nosqlnow2015/demowalkthrough.md

         from movies m
         join g in m.genres where g.name="Comedy"

-You can also run via code (try Comedy, Drama, Documentary...)
+You can also run via code (try Comedy, Drama, Documentary...):

 	node querygenre <genre>

 ## The need to modify default indexing